OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 ### Taxonomic coverage

 OTT has 2.3M binomials (presumptive valid species names), vs. 1.6M for Catalogue of Life (CoL).
-The number is larger in part because the combination of the inputs has greater coverage than CoL, and in part because OTT has many names that are either not valid or not currently accepted.
+Since the GBIF source we used includes the Catalogue of Life [ref], OTT includes everything in CoL.The number is larger in part because the combination of the inputs has greater coverage than CoL, and in part because OTT has many names that are either not valid or not currently accepted.

-Since the GBIF source we used includes the Catalogue of Life [ref], OTT includes everything in CoL.

 This level of coverage would seem to meet Open Tree's taxonomic coverage requirement as well as any other available taxonomic source.

 ### Backbone quality

+Assessing the quality of the backbone is a challenge, and to do this thoroughly would require manual assessment against the scientific literature in taxonomy and phylogenetics.
+The ranking of inputs into the process allows curators with taxonomic expertise to elevate the rank of either whole input taxonomies (for example, NCBI at higher priority than GBIF) or specific clades (e.g. Cnidaria in WoRMS outranks NCBI Cnidaria).

 * We can check for resolution compared to other taxonomies, e.g. NCBI, GBIF, IRMNG.
 Crude measure is ratio of